carallon/io-module-developer-guide/source/guide/getting-started.rst

 We're going to build a timer module with start/stop actions and a timeout trigger.

-With *General* selected in the category list on the left, set the *Short name* property to *Timer*.
+With *Module* selected in the category list on the left, set the *Short name* property to *Timer*.
 Whatever you set as the short name will be prepended to any trigger, action or condition name in Designer.
 This gives you the option of not having to refer to your module name or function in every trigger, condition and action name.
 Leave this blank to ignore this feature.

 .. todo::